harismuneer/Ultimate-Social-Scrapers/README.md

 ## Important Notes 📑
 Please read these points before purchasing the tool:

-- Currently the tool scrapes only the sections mentioned above in 'Features' section.
 - The default language of Facebook should be set to English for this tool to work properly.
 - If there's any specific use case of yours which the tool doesn't support currently then feel free to send me an email at [haris.muneer5@gmail.com](haris.muneer5@gmail.com) and we will discuss it further.
 - This tool is not meant for massive scraping (thousands of posts or friends etc).
 It is possible but the rate of scraping would be slower in that scenario.